Update 12: The Missing Book (Avi and Madam)

-The next day at schoool was a blur of boredom and anxiety.
-I got the usual harsh words for neglecting my homework, but the real task lay ahead.
-I went straight home, my stomach a tight knot of worry.
-I have to return the book.
-I gave my Chachi a quick excuse, telling her I'd eat less because Madam had invited me to dinner.
+The next day at college was a blur of boredom and anxiety.
+I got the usual harsh words for neglecting my homework, but the real, urgent task lay ahead.
+I went straight home, my stomach a tight knot of worry. *I have to return the book.* I gave my Chachi a quick excuse, telling her I'd eat less because Madam had invited me to dinner.

 I arrived at Madam's house.
 Today, she was wearing a beautiful red sari, which framed her figure stunningly.
-She truly looked angelic, but the usual confident glow on her face was gone, replaced by a subtle tension.
+She truly looked angelic, but the usual confident glow on her face was gone, replaced by a subtle tension around her mouth.
 She served us both—a plate of delicious, fragrant food for me, and one for herself.
-The meal was wonderful, but the fear of being exposed made it hard to swallow.
+The meal was wonderful, the spices warming my mouth, but the fear of being exposed made it hard to swallow the rice.
 After we ate, I quickly retreated to the sofa, waiting for my chance to escape.

 “It was very good, Madam.”

-She set her plate down and turned to me, her eyes suddenly serious, piercing mine.
-"Can I ask you something, Avi?"
+She folded her hands in her lap, her eyes suddenly serious, piercing mine.
+“Can I ask you something, Avi?”

-"Yes, of course," I managed, though my voice sounded hollow in my own ears.
+“Yes, of course,” I managed, though my voice sounded hollow and thin in my own ears.

-A cold, sickening wave of fear washed over me, draining the heat from my body.
-My heart slammed against my ribs.
-I stiffened, fighting the urge to run.
-"No, Madam," I said, my voice betraying me by coming out too loud and defensive.
-"I didn't take any book.
-If I needed one, I would have asked you."
+A cold, sickening wave of fear washed over me, instantly draining the heat from my body.
+My heart slammed against my ribs like a trapped fist.
+I stiffened, fighting the urge to spring off the sofa and run.
+“No, Madam,” I said, my voice betraying me by coming out too loud and defensive.
+“I didn’t take any book.
+If I needed one, I would have asked you.”

 “Okay,” she said slowly, her eyes searching my face, lingering on my own frantic gaze.
 “Maybe I misplaced it.”

-"Was it a special book?"
-I asked, my voice shaky despite my effort to appear calm.
+“Was it a special book?”
+I pressed, my voice shaky despite my effort to appear calm.
+I clung desperately to the lie.

 “Not really,” she said, giving a small, dismissive shrug.
 “But I read it every night.”

-"Was it a storybook?"
-I pressed, desperately clinging to the lie.
-"I have some storybooks.
-I can bring them for you."
+“Was it a storybook?”
+I pressed further, my throat tight.
+“I have some storybooks.
+I can bring them for you.”

-"No, don't worry about it," she said, finally breaking eye contact.
-"I'll get it when I go back to the city."
+“No, don’t worry about it,” she said, finally breaking eye contact and looking down at her hands.
+“I’ll get it when I go back to the city.”

-I felt a sudden, huge flood of relief, but a thought immediately sliced through it, freezing the relief in place: She's testing me.
-She's sure the book is with me.
+I felt a sudden, huge flood of relief wash over my tense body, making my shoulders slump.
+But a thought immediately sliced through it, freezing the relief in place: *She’s testing me.
+She’s sure the book is with me.
 No one else comes here.
-She knows I lied.
+She knows I lied.*

 “Would you like some coffee?” she asked, her voice returning to its normal, warm tone, as if the entire interrogation had never happened.